This website uses cookies to ensure you get the best experience on our website. Learn more

 Remote, exclusive and specialised, Desert Rhino Camp lies in the vast Palmwag Concession.

 This semi-desert reserve of about 5,000km² between Etosha National Park and the Skeleton Coast is one of the best places to see desert-dwelling black rhino and other desert-adapted wildlife.
-The camp has been operating for more than 20 years and its activities – run by a reliably superb and committed team – centre on tracking black rhino.
+Fully rebuilt in 2024, the camp has been operating for more than 20 years and its activities – run by a reliably superb and committed team – centre on tracking black rhino.

-A joint venture between Namibia's Save the Rhino Trust and Wilderness Safaris, Desert Rhino Camp was formerly known as Palmwag Rhino Camp.
+A joint venture between Namibia's Save the Rhino Trust and Wilderness Safaris, Desert Rhino Camp – founded in 2003 – was formerly known as Palmwag Rhino Camp.
 Few camps are so remote, and have such a large area that they can call their own.
 The Palmwag Concession (or Palmwag Reserve) has a number of tree-lined, freshwater springs that support good populations of the rare Hartmann's mountain zebra, giraffe, oryx, springbok and kudu.
-It is also one of the best places to see desert-dwelling black rhino, as well as predators including lions, cheetah, leopard, and brown and spotted hyena, although sightings are reare.
+It is also one of the best places to see desert-dwelling black rhino, as well as predators including lions, cheetah, leopard, and brown and spotted hyena, although sightings of these are rare.

-Sandy pathways lead from the tents to the V-shaped main area, which has a lounge on one side, a dining area on the other, and a small bar tucked into a corner.
-Raised up on a low wooden deck, it’s an open-plan, tented structure that is completely open at the front offering views of the nearby waterhole – which is floodlit at night – and the mountains beyond.
+Sandy pathways lead from the suites to the main area, where the shade from a stretched canvas roof is enhanced by the presence of a gnarled old tree.
+From the lounge to the dining area to the bar, it is completely open at the front, offering views of the nearby waterhole – which is floodlit at night – and the mountains beyond.

 For more than 30 years, the Save The Rhino Trust has been solely responsible for helping to protect the rare, desert-adapted black rhino.
 The majority of this species are found in north-west Namibia, where populations have increased steadily from about 40 in the early 1980s, and the Palmwag Concession boasts the largest population of black rhino outside of a national park anywhere in the world.
 A portion of the revenue from every guest at Desert Rhino Camp goes to the Trust, which has trained local people to patrol and monitor the rhino.
 It is with these trackers, some of whom are seconded to the camp, that you go out tracking.